Atieng/TMDB-Movie-Analysis/ReadMe.md

 #### Results

-- Results showing the most profitable genre
+- Results showing the top 10 most profitable genre
 ![Alt text](image.png)

 - Results showing as budget and the Revenue increases a movie company is likely have more success